NAS Synology DiskStation DS1819+ RAID Controller Failure: Causes, Recovery Procedures, and Consequences

 Yes, Synology provides its own file system repair and recovery tool called "Synology Assistant" for their NAS devices.
 It is a desktop utility that helps to locate and configure Synology DiskStations on the network.
 Additionally, Synology DSM (DiskStation Manager) includes built-in tools for file system repair and recovery, such as the Storage Manager and the File Station.
 These tools allow you to manage storage volumes, perform file system checks, and recover files from backups or snapshots.

-Although NAS DiskStation DS1819+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS1819+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view